Various circumstances may require you to break your lease early, such as relocating for a new job, caring for a family member, or financial hardship.

 Ultimately, how much breaking a lease impacts your credit depends on your personal financial situation and what credit scoring model is used to calculate your score.

 Collections accounts typically stay on your credit report for seven years from the date of delinquency, or the date they were first reported late.
-Negative items have less impact on your credit score as they get older, but don’t completely fall off until the seven years are up.[5]
+Negative items have less impact on your credit score as they get older, but don’t completely fall off until the seven-year mark is up.[5]

 Paying off collections debt could cause your credit score to increase, decrease or not change at all.
 How your score is impacted depends on the other information in your credit history.[6]
 To prevent debt from going to collections in the first place, pay what you owe on time and as agreed.